Crown of Thorns Plant &

 This ornamental cactus-like succulent, Corona de Cristo, is native to Madagascar and other tropical regions worldwide.
 It was introduced into cultivation by none other than Baron Milius (Middle East) himself, a Governor of Réunion (Bourbon Island); hence its name, Milii.

-The crown of thorns is a slow-growing plant that can grow up to 6 feet tall; however, when grown as a houseplant, it typically grows up to 3 feet.
+This slow-growing plant with vinelike stems can grow up to 6 feet tall outdoors; however, when grown as a houseplant, it typically grows up to 3 feet.

-The crown of thorns comes in a wide range of colors, including red, peach, white, yellow, orange, and purple.
+The flowers of the hybrid version of Crown of Thorns come in a wide range of colors, including red, peach, white, yellow, orange, pink, and purple.

-To propagate corona de Cristo, simply do this with stem cuttings or tip cuttings.
-Keep the cuttings in a warm, humid environment with indirect sunlight to promote growth.
+To propagate your Crown of Thorns Plant, simply do this with stem cuttings or tip cuttings.
+Keep the cuttings in a warm, humid environment with indirect sunlight to promote new growth.

 Watering Needs

 One of the coolest features of this crown of thorns is the way it stores water in its stems.
-That means you don't need frequent watering; just make sure the topsoil is completely dry before giving it another drink.
+That means you don't need to water them frequently, just make sure the topsoil is completely dry before giving it another drink.
 This helps avoid overwatering and keeps your crown of thorns plant healthy and happy!

-Euphorbia milii's roots should ideally be slightly damp at all times to prevent your plant from starting to shed its leaves.
+Unlike most succulents, the Euphorbia milii's roots should ideally be slightly moist soil to prevent your plant from starting to shed its leaves.
 Often, people worry they aren't giving their plants enough water when, in reality, they are over-watering them.
 This is especially the case with the crowns of thorns plants, as they don't do well in moist soil, which can result in root rot.

 In the spring and summer, during the growing season, your crown of thorns prefers watering once a week.
 In the winter, during the dormant period, you can cut back to every two weeks or less.
 And get this: any type of water (except hard water) will work just fine!